tc39/proposal-ses/README.md

-may hold state -- including references to other objects -- that is totally inaccessible to code outside themselves), then we can guarantee that the only way for one object to come to possess a reference to a second object is for them to have been given that reference by somebody else, or for them to have been the creator of the second object to begin with.
+may hold state -- including references to other objects -- that is totally inaccessible to code outside themselves), then we can guarantee that the only way for one object to come to possess a reference to a second object is for them to have been given that reference by somebody else, or for one of them to have been the creator of the other.
 In a language that has these properties, we can make strong, provable assertions about the ability of object references to propagate from one holder to another, and can thus reason reliably about the evolution of the object reference graph over time.